wagtail/wagtail/docs/advanced_topics/accessibility_considerations.rst

 Accessibility for CMS-driven websites is a matter of :ref:`modeling content appropriately <content_modeling>`, :ref:`creating accessible templates <accessibility_in_templates>`, and :ref:`authoring content <authoring_accessible_content>` with readability and accessibility guidelines in mind.
 Wagtail generally puts developers in control of content modeling and front-end markup, but there are a few areas to be aware of nonetheless, and ways to help authors be aware of readability best practices.
+Note there is much more to building accessible websites than we cover here – see our list of :ref:`accessibility resources <accessibility_resources>` for more information.

 * :ref:`Content modeling <content_modeling>`
 * :ref:`Accessibility in templates <accessibility_in_templates>`
 * :ref:`Authoring accessible content <authoring_accessible_content>`
+* :ref:`Accessibility resources <accessibility_resources>`

 ----